2014hsridhar/Android_Tests/README.md

 # Android_Tests
 # android tests for class project

- How to read this file:
- note that [a : b] denotes time, in "min"."sec"
- There are a total of 15 traces, with 5 done for each of the following categories:
+There are a total of 15 traces, with 5 done for each of the following categories:{ Wikipedia, Html5Reference, AllRecipes}.
+As such, every trace has 5 tests for each grouping of traces.
- { Wikipedia, Html5Reference, AllRecipes}
- hence, note that every trace has 5 tests for each grouping of traces.
+Also note that the description [a : b] denotes time for each trace, in units of "min"."sec".

 --------------------------------------------